 I lived in Taiwan for just short of eight years.
 Before that, I was in Iowa for three years, and Ohio for four years before that.
 But through it all, I considered Minneapolis, Minnesota to be my home town.

-In 2000, I took a trip to Minneapolis to visit after four long years of imprisonment in Taiwan.
+In 2000, I took a trip to Minneapolis to visit after four long years in Taiwan.
 It opened my eyes a lot to what I had been missing.
 I already had a strong sense of what Muplis was, but my feelings were strongly reinforced by going back.
 Minneapolis has air you can breathe, and would even be happy to; beautiful parks and lakes; a good amount of parking; several fun things to do, at least if you have money, and even a good number of things that are fun to do if you don't have money; museums and crap like dat galore; and of course it's located in a state which not only guarantees the rights of gay, lesbian and bisexual people, but also guarantees the rights of transgender people.
-(Though those guarantees have eroded in recent years.)
-All in all, it's really a pretty cool place to live.
+There are problems -- "Minnesota nice", a kind of shallow tolerance of difference without real sympathy; some erosion of those protections of GLBT rights in recent years; occasionally insane politics; and of course winters that are generally miserable.
+But all in all, it's really a pretty cool place to live.

 General stuff